 General Information

-As interventions are applied, continue to assess and document the effects of the interventions by measuring the patient’s pain.
-In cases where patients are unable to describe their pain effectively (because of language barriers, altered levels of consciousness, age, or dementia), other signs of pain must be monitored.
-Consider the use of facial expressions, the guarding of limbs, tears or crying, moaning, restlessness, heart rate, and blood pressure – all may provide clues and allow paramedics and EMRs to manage pain more effectively.
+Continual reassessment and documentation of effects of the interventions are important to inform trajectory of pain analgesia planning.
+Where patients are unable to describe their pain effectively because of language barriers, altered levels of consciousness, age, or dementia, other signs of pain can be monitored.
+Consider facial expressions, guarding of limbs, tears, crying, moaning, restlessness, heart rate, and blood pressure – all may provide clues to pain experienced.

 Interventions